 - The Amtsgericht (Local Court) upheld the action.
-It took the view that the defendant had not been released, in accordance with Article 5(3) of Regulation (EC) No 261/2004, from the obligation to pay compensation incumbent on it under Article 5(1)(c) read in conjunction with Article 7(1) of that regulation.
+It took the view that the 2. defendant had not been released, in accordance with Article 5(3) of Regulation (EC) No 261/2004, from the obligation to pay compensation incumbent on it under Article 5(1)(c) read in conjunction with Article 7(1) of that regulation.
 There was no extraordinary circumstance within the meaning of Article 5(3).
-The decision of the Court of Justice of the European Union of 17 April 2018 (C-195/17) goes further than the case-law of the Bundesgerichtshof (Federal Court of Justice, Germany), according to which a strike by employees of an air carrier that is called by a trade union in the context of a wage dispute constitutes an extraordinary circumstance.
-That decision means that, in principle, extraordinary circumstance is only deemed to exist in the case of a strike by third parties, but not in the case of a strike by an air carrier's own employees, even if they are called to strike by a trade union.
-A strike by its own employees is deemed [...] to be a typical business risk, irrespective of lawfulness under national law, which is always in response to measures taken or not taken by a business, and are therefore inherent in the normal exercise of the activity of the air carrier concerned. - 3.
+Strikes by an air carrier's own employees, organised by a trade union as an industrial action, were inherent in the normal exercise of the activity of an air carrier and occurred regularly.
+They were also within the air carrier's control.
+This was clear from the Court of Justice's decision of 17 April 2018 - C-195/17 concerning a 'wildcat' strike and had to apply a fortiori to strikes by the company's own employees, which are permitted under German labour law, as such strikes could also be brought to an end when an agreement is reached between the workforce and the employer: the Court of Justice expressly held that the question whether strikes are to be classified as extraordinary circumstances within the meaning of Article 5(3) of Regulation (EC) No 261/2004 did not depend on whether or not they were legal under the applicable national law. - 3.
 The defendant [...] appealed against the judgment of the Local Court.
-It continues to pursue its request that the action be dismissed and submits that, in the decision cited by the applicant, the Court of Justice largely took account of the circumstances of the 'wildcat strike' on which Case C-195/17 was based and that it was therefore not possible to infer from the preliminary ruling of 17 April 2018 that any strike by an air carrier's own employees was inherent in the normal exercise of the activity of an air carrier and within the control [Or.
-4] of the air carrier concerned.
-This was not the case with the present strike by the defendant's employees which was organised by a trade union.
+It continues to pursue its request that the action be dismissed and submits that, in the decision cited by the applicant, the Court of Justice largely took account of the circumstances of the 'wildcat strike' on which Case C-195/17 was based and that it was therefore not possible to infer from the preliminary ruling of 17 April 2018 that any strike by an air carrier's own employees was inherent in the normal exercise of the activity of an air carrier and within the control of the air carrier concerned.
+This was [Or.
+4] not the case with the present strike by the defendant's employees which was organised by a trade union.
 No company had any control over demands made by its employees which were not the result of a decision made by it immediately before the demands were made.
 The demands made by the UFO in the present case were certainly not foreseeable.
 Nor could 'controllability' be measured by the need to comply with any demands.
 Furthermore, a transfer of the conclusions of the Court of Justice's judgment of 17 April 2018 to the present case did not take account of the fact that recital 14 of Regulation (EC) No 261/2004 explicitly mentioned and recognised as an extraordinary circumstance strikes that affected the operation of an air carrier.